-Adabas Version 7 is delivered with the module LNKUES for Universal Encoding Support (UES).
-This module must be linked to ADALNK.
+Adabas Version 7 was delivered with the module LNKUES for Universal Encoding Support (UES).
 LNKUES converts data in the Adabas buffers and byte-swaps, if necessary, depending on the data architecture of the caller.
+In Adabas version 7, LNKUES had to be linked to ADALNK; in version 8, LNKUES is fix bound to ADALNK.